adithyarg/samsung-riscv/README.md

   $ cd
   $ leafpad factofnum.c &
 ```
  2. This will open the editor and allows you to write into the file that you have created.
-You have to write the C code of printing the sum of n numbers.
+You have to write the C code of printing the factorial of 5.
 Once you are done with your code, press ```Ctrl + S``` to save your file, and then press ```Ctrl + W``` to close the editor.

 ![Developed a C program.](https://github.com/adithyarg/samsung-riscv/blob/8f1408c19e6ff497027abb9b34e66398c7efffc0/Task%20-%201/Code%20of%20C%20based%20lab.png)